-For Medium Access, 802.3 uses 1-persistent, non-slotted CSMA/CD, i.e.,
+For medium access, 802.3 uses 1-persistent, non-slotted CSMA/CD, this operates as follows:

 - 1) Stations listen to hear if channel is in use (carrier sense) - 2a) If channel is idle, station transmits. - 2b) If channel is busy, station waits for channel to become idle, then transmits (immediately). - 3) When collisions occur, stations stop transmitting and retransmissions are controlled by binary exponential back-off procedure.